CARE Project

 Current CARE site partners across Ohio

-Ohio ranks in the lower third nationally for maternal morbidity and mortality and infant mortality, with significant poor health outcomes.
-To improve maternity care, the Ohio Department of Children and Youth (ODCY) is supporting OPQC’s CARE Project that aligns with the recently released Joint Commission health equity standards: use of stratified self-reported demographic data, use of patient feedback to develop action plans, and assessment and response to health related social needs.
+Ohio ranks in the lower third nationally for maternal morbidity and mortality and infant mortality, with significantly poor health outcomes.
+To improve maternity care, the Ohio Department of Children and Youth (DCY) is supporting OPQC’s CARE Project that aligns with the Joint Commission "Excellent Health Outcomes for All" certification: use of accurate patient demographics, use of patient feedback to develop action plans, and assessment and response to health-related social needs.

 For additional information, email info@opqc.net.